'Social contagion': Victims share the 'devastating' impact of ram raids

 An academic says the crime epitomises "high-octane behaviour" glamorised through footage on social media, and creating a "social contagion" effect that draws youth in.

-A wider police data set covering the past five years showed that while the problem was not new, it had picked up recently.
-In the year to June, there were 436 ram raids nationwide, more than double the 191 of the year before and five times the 84 in the year to June 2018.
+A wider police data set covering the five years shows that while the problem was not new, it had picked up recently.
+In the year to June there were 436 ram raids nationwide, more than double the 191 of the year before and five times the 84 in the year to June 2018.

-Youth involvement was also up, with 14-17-year-olds responsible for just under 60 per cent in 2018 rising to just over 70 per cent this year.
+Youth involvement was also up, with 14- to 17-year-olds responsible for just under 60 per cent in 2018 rising to just over 70 per cent this year.

-In the Ōmokoroa minimart raid, it has been reported one of the thieves appeared to video the action.
+In the first raid of the State Highway 30 service station last March, security camera footage showed one of the offenders videoing the ordeal.

-Rajput said the offenders backed a stolen Mazda Demio through the glass door to gain access.
-They did $8000-$10,000 worth of damage to the store to get away with three energy drinks and a box of 28 lighters.
+A red ute rammed the front entrance and cigarettes, cash and a till were taken.

 'Willing to give up so much for very little return'